Mooring (oceanography)

 Mooring as deployed in Fram Strait with top buoy, a CTD-sensor, two rotor current meters, acoustic release and train wheels as anchor.

 A mooring in oceanography is a collection of devices connected to a wire and anchored on the sea floor.
 It is the Eulerian way of measuring ocean currents, since a mooring is stationary at a fixed location.
 In contrast to that, the Lagrangian way measures the motion of an oceanographic drifter, the Lagrangian drifter.

 Construction principle

-The mooring is held up in the water column with various forms of buoyancy such as glass balls and syntactic foam floats.
-The attached instrumentation is wide-ranging but often includes CTDs (conductivity, temperature depth sensors), current meters (e.g. acoustic Doppler current profilers or deprecated rotor current meters), and biological sensors to measure various parameters.
+The mooring is held up in the water column with various floats, such as glass ball and syntactic foam floats.
+The attached instrumentation is wide-ranging but often includes conductivity, temperature, depth sensors (conductivity, temperature, and depth sensors), current meters (e.g. acoustic Doppler current profilers or deprecated rotor current meters), and biological sensors to measure various parameters.
 Long-term moorings can be deployed for durations of two years or more, powered with alkaline or lithium battery packs.